CARMA Placement Program

 WHAT IS THE CARMA Placement Program?

-The California Retirement Management Account Placement Program (Placement Program) has been developed to act as a liaison between horsemen and CARMA Aftercare Partners (non-profit benefactors of CARMA grant funds).
+The Placement Program has been developed to act as a liaison between horsemen and CARMA Aftercare Partners (non-profit benefactors of CARMA grant funds).
 The primary focus of the program is to facilitate the transition of horses from the racetrack to the aftercare organization that can best place that horse into its second career.
-Horse care and safety is of primary importance to CARMA and the program encourages the racing industry to participate in the care and protection of its equine athletes.
+Horse care and safety are paramount to CARMA and the program encourages the racing industry to participate in the care and protection of its equine athletes.

 HOW DOES IT WORK?

 Horses accepted into the program will be transported from the racetrack to our “triage” unit at Winners’ Circle Ranch in Bradbury, CA and will be placed under the direct supervision of the Thoroughbred Rehab Center staff (a CARMA Aftercare Partner).
 This medical lay-up facility has the resources to assess and care for newly retired racehorses as they make the transition from racing to second careers.
 This phase will last approximately 30 days, during which the horse will be evaluated for soundness and temperament.
-A written report will be provided to all Aftercare Partners.
+Horses that need a additional time off will be transported to one of our long-term layup facilities in Apple Valley and Fallbrook, California.
+When healed, a written report will be provided to all Aftercare Partners.
 The horse will then be placed with the most appropriate organization, which will then be responsible for rehabilitating and adopting the horse out or offering permanent retirement, if that’s the most appropriate course of action.
 When the horse is ready it will be offered for adoption or sale, based on the policies and procedures of the individual charity.
+Updates on the adopted horses will be issued at six months and one year.

 HOW IS THIS PROGRAM FUNDED?